 We investigated whether IB is rather driven by Sense of Agency or by temporal expectancy.
 Therefore, we assessed whether the pattern of influence of duration (between keystroke, i.e., action, and effect tone; 250 ms vs. 600 ms) and predictability (valid vs. invalid) on IB is akin to the influence of both variables on AJ (explicit Sense of Agency) or akin to their influence on RTB (temporal expectancy).
 We observed a similar influence of duration for IB and AJ, with a decrease of both measures for longer durations, whereas RTB increased for longer durations.
-However, we observed an influence of predictability in terms of an interaction of duration and predictability only for AJ and RTB, whereas for IB we did not find an influence of predictability.
+However, we observed an influence of predictability in terms of an interaction of duration and predictability only for AJ and RTB, whereas for IB, we did not find an influence of predictability.

-Overall, results pattern were quite similar for IB and AJ: The stronger IB and AJ for the short compared to the long duration is in line with previous studies investigating the influence of duration on IB (e.g., Haggard et al., 2002; Ruess, Thomaschke, Haering, et al., 2017) and AJ (e.g., Wen, et al., 2015), respectively.
+Overall, results pattern were quite similar for IB and AJ: The stronger IB and AJ for the short compared to the long duration are in line with previous studies investigating the influence of duration on IB (e.g., Haggard et al., 2002; Ruess, Thomaschke, Haering, Wenke, & Kiesel, 2018) and AJ (e.g., Wen et al., 2015), respectively.
 However, for AJ, we observed a modulation by predictability in that we observed an influence of predictability only for shorter durations.
 For IB, numerically, we observed a similar interaction.
-Yet, this did not reach significance.3
+Yet, this did not reach significance.

 The different influence pattern of duration and predictability on IB and RTB indicates that IB is rather independent from temporal expectancy.
 It speaks against a functional role of IB for eliciting RTB of action effects.
-Either IB has some other functions or it may be rather a byproduct of action execution that could be interpreted as a detrimental distorted time perception in action contexts.
-In all four conditions, we observed a RTB with the mere presence of a warning signal in the sense of an action, relative to when there is no such signal.
-Yet, like the common RTB, with a stimulus as warning signal instead of an action (Wundt, 1874), we observed that a RTB needs time to build up: The RTB was weaker for short compared to longer durations.
-This results pattern is often referred to as variable
+Either IB has some other functions or it may be rather a by-product of action execution that could be interpreted as a detrimental distorted time perception in action contexts.
+In all four conditions, we observed an RTB with the mere presence of a warning signal in the sense of an action, relative to when there is no such signal.
+Yet, like the common RTB, with a stimulus as warning signal instead of an action (Wundt, 1874), we observed that an RTB needs time to build up: The RTB was weaker for short compared to longer durations.
+This results pattern is often referred to as variable foreperiod effect (e.g., Bertelson & Tisseyre, 1968; Los & Schut, 2008; Niemi & Näätänen, 1981; Steinborn, Rolke, Bratzke, & Ulrich, 2009).
+Additionally, for short durations, the RTB was stronger for unpredictable compared to predictable durations, whereas for long durations, it was the opposite.
+Yet, both tendencies were only marginally significant.